Polokwane: Since 1994

 The town officially became a city on 23 April 1992 and on 27 April 1994, it became the capital of the newly formed Northern Transvaal province (Later changed to "Northern province" and thereafter Limpopo) following the 1994 South African general elections.
 On 25 February 2005, the government declared the official name of the city as Polokwane, a name that was generally in use by the speakers of Northern Sotho (Sepedi).
 The city was host to the 52nd national conference of the African National Congress, held in December 2007 at the University of Limpopo and saw Jacob Zuma voted as President of the ANC, beating former president Thabo Mbeki.

+Present

-Today the city of Polokwane has seen respectable development in terms of its infrastructure and services as provides a wide variety of shopping venues and malls, restaurants, entertainment venues, religious venues, civic halls, as well as modern housing developments and office buildings.
+Today the city of Polokwane has seen respectable development in terms of infrastructure and services.
+The city provides a wide variety of shopping, malls, restaurants, entertainment venues, religious venues, civic halls, as well as modern housing developments and office buildings.

 Political governance

-The Polokwane Municipality is run by the African National Congress (ANC) with a 60% majority obtained in the latest 2021 Municipal Elections.
+The Polokwane Municipality is run by the African National Congress (ANC) with a 60% majority obtained in the last 2021 Municipal Elections.
 In a by-election held on 24 April 2024, Ward 10 was won by ANC councillor candidate Willie Madikoto after the arrest and resignation of the previous Economic Freedom Fighters (EFF) councillor Jacob Seshokadue due to alleged theft of firearms.

+Ailing Infrastructure and Poor Service Delivery

+Despite the development the city has seen, it has been plagued with persistent issues of poor service delivery, which has led to crucial service infrastructure such as electricity, water, and sewage systems neglection.